-2. What if I just want a one-way ride?
+2. What if I just want a one-way ride to an event?

 No. For the time being, we are only allowing round trip rides when using the carpool tool.

 3. Are you guys like Uber or Lyft?

 No. Drivers are actually just like you; they're going on an adventure and they want to hang out.
 We also don’t do different charges based on weather or other supply-demand algorithmic figures.
 However, drivers do get paid for gas plus travel, and all payment and matching goes through Ridj-it.

 4. Can I just pay my driver cash?

-Nope.
-Jump on the technology train!
-But seriously, payment is done electronically and securely through the Ridj-it platform via Paypal.
+Payment is done electronically and securely through the Ridj-it platform via Paypal.
+No cash, please.